-I am a President’s Postdoctoral Fellow in the H. Milton Stewart School of Industrial and Systems Engineering (ISyE) and the Algorithms and Randomness Center (ARC) at Georgia Institute of Technology, working with Ashwin Pananjady and Juba Ziani.
+Previously, I was a President’s postdoctoral fellow in the School of Industrial and Systems Engineering (ISyE) and the Algorithms and Randomness Center (ARC) at Georgia Institute of Technology, working with Ashwin Pananjady and Juba Ziani.
 I received my Ph.D. in the School of Computer Science at Carnegie Mellon University, advised by Nihar Shah.
-Before that, I received my B.S. in Electrical Engineering and Computer Sciences from UC Berkeley.
+I received my B.S. in Electrical Engineering and Computer Sciences from UC Berkeley.

 My CV is available here (updated 02/2024).